thomas1117/14-group-restaurant/README.md

 # Group Project

-Welcome to your first group project.
 The point of this to have fun and to work together with your team.
 Below is a "writeup" from a client about what they are looking for.
 Even though "they" get pretty specific, you still have a lot of liberty with this so long as you get all of the required pieces in place.

 All in all, have fun... work hard... learn much.